-It is indeed announced as a continuation of St. The Acts of Apostles itative Statement of the Proceedings of the Apostles, in the early stages of founding the Church, and opening it to the whole Gentile world.
+It is indeed announced as a continuation of St. The Acts of the Apostles Luke's Gospel; and in character it is an Authoritative Statement of the Proceedings of the Apostles, in the early stages of founding the Church, and opening it to the whole Gentile world.
 This characterisation of the book will appear in its title, if the wording of the title be translated out of technical into familiar language.
 The 'Apostles' are so called because they have received a certain 'commission' from their Master; the 'Acts of the Apostles' are the 'Proceedings of the Commissioners.'
 This description again exactly tallies with the plan and arrangement of the book.
 If Acts be regarded as ordinary history, it will seem strange that the personages and places which dominate the earlier part are in the latter part almost forgotten; moreover, the history seems to end abruptly just where it might be expected to become specially full.
-But the terms of the 'commission' are that the Apostles are to make disciples of all nations, beginning at Jerusalem.
+But the terms of the 'commission' are that the Apostles are to make disciples of all nations, beginning at Ierusalem.
 The book that is to narrate the execution of this commission deals in full detail with the start made at Jerusalem.
 The rest of it has for its purpose to bring out the successive enlargements of the area in which the Church is at work.
 The first grand enlargement is the admission of Gentiles; and this is voluminously treated in the account of St. Peter's Vision, of the Council settling difficulties between the Jews and the Gentile converts, above all, in the rise of the Apostle who is to devote himself specially to this work.
-It is natural that from this point the history should mainly concern itself with St. xvi. q bringing the Apostle of the Gentiles to Rome.
-When the work of making disciples has thus been carried from Jerusalem to the city which is the metropolis of all nations, the terms of the commission have been fully executed: what remains may be left to the history which is not authoritative.
+It is natural that from this point the history should mainly concern itself with St. xvi. q Paul.
+Another miraculous Vision marks a further enlargement, where the Gospel is carried from Asia to Europe.
+And a series of providential circumstances, not less wonderful than a vision, are narrated at length from their importance in bringing the Apostle of the Gentiles to Rome.
+When the work of making disciples has thus been carried from Jerusalem to the city which is the metropolis of all nations, the terms of the commission have been fully executed : what remains may be left to the history which is not authoritative.